joek295/emacs/fancy-modeline/README.md

 Fancy-Modeline is (hopefully) sensibly configured.
 The first 30-odd lines define faces for the modeline.
 Between their names and docstrings, they should be fairly self-explanatory.
+It is simple to configure any of these to your preferences:

+    (set-face-attribute 'mode-line-modified-face nil
+    :foreground "red" :background "green")

 Then we define various parts of the modeline: my-modeline-position, for instance, is the section which tells us whereabouts in the